gavriguy/react-indie/README.md

-I'm not talking about pure stateless components but on state-full components that don't need to share their knowledge with the rest of the app; an example to that kind of component can be a wether widget that gets the current temperature from a remote server and doesn't affect the rest of your app.
+I'm not talking about pure stateless components but on state-full components that don't need to share their knowledge with the rest of the app; an example to that kind of component can be a weather widget that gets the current temperature from a remote server and doesn't affect the rest of your app.

 ## API